 for a presentation that you feel would be an engaging and noteworthy topic for a CAI educational program.
 Presentations should feature content that is specifically relevant to community associations and should be targeted to community association managers, management company executives and homeowner board members.
 All submissions will be forwarded to the appropriate program committee for review and selection of presentations.

-The submission deadline is September 15 (EXTENDED TO SEPTEMBER 29) of each year for the following year's programs.
+The 2019 Call for Presentations will open in early July.
+The submission deadline is September 15 of each year for the following year's programs.
 To submit a proposed topic, click below:

 Click here to access our online 2018 Call for Presentations Proposal Submission Form.

-The chapter will host two half day Manager Symposiums - one in February and one in October, 2018.
-These symposiums will feature multiple breakout sessions featuring topics by experience level (Novice, Intermediate, Expert).
-These sessions will offer continuing education credit for community association managers.
+The chapter typically hosts two half day Manager Education Symposiums.
+These symposiums feature multiple breakout sessions featuring topics by experience level (Novice, Intermediate, Expert).
+These sessions offer continuing education credit for community association managers.
+Additionally, the chapter hosts an annual Active Adult Community Forum.
+The program will feature several one hour educational sessions on topics unique to the challenges faced by this growing area of homeownership.
 Dates to be determined.

 Annual Conference & Expo

-The 2018 Annual Conference & Expo will take place on April 26, 2018 at the Valley Forge Casino Resort.
+The 2019 Annual Conference & Expo will take place on May 9, 2019 at Valley Forge Casino Resort.
 The Expo typically includes four to six one hour educational programs that deal with timely information for community associations and managers.

 Regional Mini Trade Shows

-The chapter will host mini trade shows in the Fall of 2018 in South Jersey and the Pocono Mountains.
+The chapter host mini trade shows in the Fall in Central PA, South Jersey and the Pocono Mountains.
 Each event will include one hour educational sessions.

 Poconos, Central Pennsylvania, Philadelphia and New Jersey Regional Programs

 Our four regional councils host numerous educational seminars that range from one to two hours in length, including Association Staff Training Symposiums in Philadelphia and the Poconos, and the High Rise Condo Conference in Philadelphia.
-In 2018, our Poconos Council will offer two half day forums - a Poconos Manager Symposium and a Large Scale Community Facilities Management Forum.
+The Poconos Council presents two half day forums - a Poconos Manager Symposium and a Large Scale Community Facilities Management Forum.
 Each forum will feature multiple one hour educational sessions.

-The chapter will host multiple one hour educational webinars in 2018.
+The chapter hosts multiple one hour educational webinars throughout the year.
 These webinars will be geared to managers and homeowners with some specifically targeted to elected volunteer leaders in community associations.

 Selection Criteria - Submissions that do not abide by these guidelines will be rejected: